 William Becker

-During his eclectic career, Becker has served as the editorial writer for a daily newspaper, executive assistant to the Attorney General of Wisconsin, Counselor to the Administrator of the U.S. Small Business Administration, Special Assistant to the Assistant Secretary for Energy Efficiency and Renewable Energy at the Department of Energy (DOE), and director of DOE’s Midwest Region.
-After leaving the government, he organized several national conferences on sustainable development, where he met and began working with national and international thought leaders to develop public policies on climate change.
+During his eclectic career, Becker has also served as associate director of the Wisconsin Energy Extension Service, research director for the Wisconsin State Senate, editorial writer for an urban daily newspaper, executive assistant to the Attorney General of Wisconsin, Counselor to the Administrator of the U.S. Small Business Administration, Special Assistant to the Assistant Secretary for Energy Efficiency and Renewable Energy at DOE, and director of agency’s 14-state Midwest Region.

-He is the author of The Indefensible Society, The 100-Day Action Plan to Save the Planet, and The Creeks Will Rise: People Coexisting with Floods, a book about national flood policy in the United States, recently published by the Chicago Review Press.
-He is co-editor and a contributor to Democracy Unchained, a collection of essays by 38 distinguished authors on rebuilding America’s democracy, and a contributor to the sequel, Democracy in a Hotter Time, on the connection between democracy and global climate change.
+Becker is also the author of The Indefensible Society, which advocates diverting military spending to ecosystem restoration, climate action, and the clean energy transition.
+In The 100-Day Action Plan to Save the Planet, Becker offered a national policy framework to stabilize the climate.
+He is a co-editor and contributor to Democracy Unchained, a collection of essays by 38 distinguished authors on rebuilding America’s democracy, and a contributor to the sequel, Democracy in a Hotter Time, on the connection between democracy and global climate change.

 Articles by William Becker